Orientation year permit

 What Does an Orientation Year Permit Cost?

-The fee for applying for an orientation year permit is €207, as of 2022.
+The fee for applying for an orientation year permit is €243, as of 2025.
 This must be paid at the time of applying and is not refundable.

-If you want to know more about working in the Netherlands, check out our information on finding a job, Dutch work culture and opportunities for internships.
+To prepare yourself for a career in the Netherlands, read about opportunities for internships and the Dutch work culture on our website.
 We’ve also got plenty of insider tips on living in the Netherlands and The Hague region.